January 13, 2022

 In fewer words, a brand is your reputation.

 Real estate branding is a way for home builders and developers to coherently express the business’ identity, vision and unique value given to its homebuyers.
-Ultimately, branding is the practice of building trust between a home builder or community and its collective audience.
-These are people shopping for a new home, current residents, their relatives, visitors, the surrounding local community, the press, and anyone else who comes in contact with the brand.
+Ultimately, branding is the first step to building trust between a home builder or community and its collective audience.
+These are people shopping for a new home, current residents, their relatives, visitors, the surrounding local community, the press and anyone else who comes in contact with the brand.
 The more information these individuals are given about your brand, the better an opportunity your company has to earn their trust, gain greater awareness and reach fantastic sales.

-Every action we take, every day, as individuals and professionals, either increases or decreases this trust.
+Every action we take as individuals and professionals either increases or decreases this trust.
 Knowing branding is about building trust demands we become more intentional in our brand management practices.
 Strong branding is truly the key to creating relationships with audiences as it offers your company an opportunity to present an identity that resonates with homebuyers.

 Trust is not built on chance or happenstance.
 Trust is earned by living up to the promises we make.

 Less successful brands lack an understanding of their values and audience needs.
 As a result, they are unsure of what to promise.
 And because they are unable to identify their unique value to the target audience, they confuse the marketplace and become lost among the brands with a stronger voice.